lucianodato/noise-repellent/README.md

 -------
 * Spectral gating and spectral sustraction supression rule
 * Adaptive and manual noise threshold estimation
-* Time smoothing and envelopes for musical noise reduction
 * Regulable noise floor
 * Regulable offset of thresholds to perform oversustraction
-* Wideband Post-gate for cleaning noise only zones
+* Time smoothing and postfilter for musical noise reduction
-* Whitening of the noise floor
+* Whitening of the noise floor to mask musical noise
 * Option to listen to the residual signal
 * Soft bypass
 * Noise print saved with the session